Type: Over ear

-Meet the new king of the noise-cancelling headphones.
-The new $399/£349.99 Bose Noise Cancelling Headphones 700 take the crown from their predecessor, the Bose QuietComfort 35 II headphones, offering adjustable ANC that is equally effective whether you're listening to music or making or receiving phone calls.
+When it comes to noise-cancelling, these $399/£349.99 cans take the crown from their predecessor, the Bose QuietComfort 35 II headphones, offering adjustable ANC that is equally effective whether you're listening to music or making or receiving phone calls.
 They even play nice with your digital assistants.

 Plus, you get a sexy new design and balanced, precise audio performance.
 However, premium features demand a premium price, and the $400/£350 charge might give some music lovers pause.
-Still, the pros far outweigh the cons, which is why the 700 are one of the best headphones overall and the best noise-cancelling headphones you can buy.
+Still, the pros far outweigh the cons.
+Read on for our full Bose 700 review.

 For this review, I rocked the Black headphones, but the cans are also available in what Bose calls Luxe Silver.
-Each pair costs $399.95/£349.95, or $50/£50 more than the Bose QC35 II headphones, which will remain in the Bose headphone lineup.
+Each pair costs $399.95/£349.95, or $50/£50 more than the Bose QC35 II headphones, which will remain in our ranking of the best Bose headphones.

 Past models of Bose headphones, like the QuietComfort 35 II, were handsome, but in a dad sort of way.
 Available in black or silver, the 700s are definitely DILF-ware.
 The headband is made of sturdy stainless steel that bisects the middle of the plastic ear cups.
 The top and bottom of the band are made of a soft-touch plastic that houses a bit of Bose's proprietary foam.